CroBiA/docker-potage/README.md

 singularity run --writable --pwd /var/tomcat/persist/potage_data potage
 ```

-The instance of POTAGE should now be available under [http://localhost:8080/potage](http://localhost:8080/potage)
+The running instance of POTAGE should now be available under [http://localhost:8080/potage](http://localhost:8080/potage)

 # How to deploy this image using [Docker](https://www.docker.com/)